Canon M6 Mark II Comparison Review

 Is the Canon M6 Mark II a good camera?
-The M6 Mark II has a Camera Elo of 2932.
-This rating puts the M6 Mark II among the top 20 percent of all mirrorless interchangeable lens cameras.
+The M6 Mark II has a Camera Elo of 2711.
+This rating puts the M6 Mark II among the top 40 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the M6 Mark II ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Canon M6 Mark II|